joyent/triton-kbmapi/docs/index.md

   Nodes (or at least to all encrypted Compute Nodes available at the moment we made the previous HTTP request).
 Confirmation has been received by KBMAPI that the _"staging"_ process has been finished.
-* `active`: The request to activate the configuation across all the CNs where it has been previously staged has been sent to KBMAPI.
+* `active`: The request to activate the configuration across all the CNs where it has been previously staged has been sent to KBMAPI.
 The transition from `staged` to `active` will take some time.
 We need to keep track of the transition until it finishes.